Peter Arnell: Community service

-Arnell created the identity and graphics for the Council of Fashion Designers of America's "Fashion for Haiti" fundraising drive after the earthquake in 2010, and the charity shirt "Fashion for America," which raised $2 million dollars for the 9/11 Twin Towers Fund in 2001.He designed the 9/11 Tribute Museum's exhibit to commemorate the rescue workers.
+Arnell created the identity and graphics for the Council of Fashion Designers of America's "Fashion for Haiti" fundraising drive after the earthquake in 2010, and the charity shirt "Fashion for America," which raised $2 million for the 9/11 Twin Towers Fund in 2001.
+He designed the 9/11 Tribute Museum's exhibit to commemorate the rescue workers.

 Arnell has worked with the New York City Fire Department (FDNY) and the FDNY Foundation on safety campaigns.

 Publications

 Arnell has written, edited and contributed to over 20 additional publications in architecture, art history, photography and branding.